Bob Mills Furniture Partners with Susan G. Komen Foundation for Friends and Family Event

 About Bob Mills Furniture Co., L.L.C.

 Bob Mills Furniture Co., L.L.C. is celebrating 53 years in business and has remained under the same ownership since its founding.
-As the top furniture and mattress store, Bob Mills Furniture provides the best home furnishings and customer service for the Tulsa, Oklahoma City, Wichita, San Antonio, Temple, Waco, Odessa, Midland, Lubbock and Amarillo communities.
+As the top furniture and mattress store in Oklahoma City, OK, Bob Mills Furniture provides the best home furnishings and customer service for the Oklahoma City, Edmond, Yukon, and Norman communities.
 With ten locations across Oklahoma, Texas, and Kansas, the company is a trusted name in for furniture and mattresses, providing a large selection of furniture for every style and budget.
 Bob Mills' corporate headquarters are located in Oklahoma City, with a large distribution center in Fort Worth, Texas.

 About Susan G Komen Breast Cancer Foundation